 - Third-party apps are blocked from migrating data between unapproved public clouds, such as moving the data from the G Suite public cloud to another public cloud provider

-The data leak protection provided by Spinbackup includes the powerful High Risk Apps Control described above.
-Also, it includes Sensitive Data Control and Insider Threats Audit.
-These two additional features of Spinbackup Data Leak Protection help to round out the total defense of the G Suite environment.
+The data leak prevention provided by Spinbackup includes the powerful High Risk Apps Control described above.
+Also, it includes Sensitive Data Control and Insider Threats Control.
+These two additional features of Spinbackup DLP (Data Leak Prevention) and G Suite security features help to round out the total defense of the G Suite environment.